anand2532/rm530-5g-integration/rm530_5g_integration/docs/ecm-integration.md

 ## Prerequisites

-- Raspberry Pi with Waveshare RM530 5G modem connected
+- Raspberry Pi with Quectel RM530 5G modem connected
 - Serial terminal access to the modem (for AT commands)
 - Root/sudo access
 - NetworkManager installed (default on Raspberry Pi OS)